Nancypatel1103/ComplianceClient/API access token.md

    ![delete2](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/ebdf9602-2b08-4604-bbc1-e9ad46795aae)

 ## How to use API access token with compliance client
-How to generate API token should be generated as shown in "how to new API token".
+How to generate API token should be generated as shown in **"how to new API token"**.
 - How to use API access token with compliance client
 1. The generated API has to be added inside the compliance client.
-2. When you go to the compliance client's profile and go to the setting as shown in **"how to configure profile"**, you will see something as shown in the image,
+2. When you go to the compliance client's profile and go to the setting as shown in **" [How to configure the profile](#how-to-configure-the-profile"**, you will see something as shown in the image,

    ![how to config profile](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/e2dd09ca-951e-4d9c-a55b-16bc7a42c31e)

-4. There you need an API token, name, language, and URL as explained in **"How to configure profile"**.
+4. There you need an API token, name, language, and URL as explained in **"[How to configure the profile](#how-to-configure-the-profile"**.
 Also, the newly generated API token will be added here.
 5. After that click on **"save"** button.
 6. There you will see a message on the screen as shown in the image that your profile is saved, click on **"ok"**.
     ![use 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/6d1446ce-3a08-468c-b535-904bf6bf435e)